tah-rak/autohedge/README.md

 # AutoHedge

 **AutoHedge** is an AI-powered market and portfolio risk assistant with a polished fintech dashboard.
-It monitors the **whole market** (equities, rates, commodities, defensives, and crypto), produces live tips/suggestions, analyzes multi-asset portfolios, and generates explainable hedge recommendations.
+It monitors the equities, rates, commodities, defensives, and crypto and generates explainable hedge recommendations.

-This repository is an independent personal project by [tah-rak](https://github.com/tah-rak).
-It runs on **free resources only**.

-> Educational analysis tool.
-Not investment advice.

----

-## Why it matters

-Manual risk reviews are slow and often opaque.
-AutoHedge helps by:

-1. Tracking a whole-market board (equities, tech, bonds/rates, gold, international, crypto, and more)
-2. Generating cross-asset suggestions and tips — not a crypto-only narrative
-3. Running portfolio stress scenarios with clear risk scores and factor exposures
-4. Producing hedge recommendations with rationale tied to market and portfolio signals

----

 ## What you get in the product UI

 A clean, mobile-friendly dashboard inspired by simple modern investing apps (usability only — **not** a copy of any broker’s branding):

-- **Market Insights** (whole-market regime + sleeve board)
+- **Market Insights**
 - **Suggestions & Tips** across equities, rates, commodities, defensives, and crypto
 - Portfolio Risk Analysis
 - Risk Score